nlmixr2/rxode2ll/cran-comments.md

+## Cran comments

+> Thanks we see:
+>   The Title field should be in title case.
+Current version is:
+>   'Log-likelihood Functions for 'rxode2''
+>   In title case that is:
+>   'Log-Likelihood Functions for 'rxode2''

+* Fixed

+>
+>   The Description field should start with a capital letter and not with
+>   the package name.
+Ideally omit the redudnant (and non grammatical)
+> "'rxode2' is a tool for for "

+* Rewrote the description as requested

+> Is there some reference about the method you can add in the Description
+> field in the form Authors (year) <doi:10.....> or <arXiv:.....>?

+* Added 3 references in the description

+## First attempt comments

 * This is a new package to split off the log-likelihoods (with derivatives) from 'stan' to allow nonlinear mixed effects models using generalized likelihood link functions in 'nlmixr2'